The Campus Safety staff is prepared to assist when you need them most.

 Personal safety escorts from and to any on-campus location are provided to members of the campus community at any time during the day.
 Escorts may be via foot, golf cart, or safety vehicle.
 When time permits, Campus Safety Officers will provide golf cart or vehicle escort to community members requiring physical assistance.

 Motor Vehicle Assistance

 Upon request, Campus Safety Officers will assist on-campus motorists with disabled vehicles by providing battery jump-starts.
-Officers are also available to assist those who have locked their keys in their vehicle.
 A signed waiver form is required before any vehicle assist occurs.
-Officers are not able fix or change tires or perform any other type of mechanical service to a vehicle.
+Officers are not able to fix or change tires or perform any other type of mechanical service to a vehicle.

 All vehicles on campus must be registered with Campus Safety.
 Student and staff vehicles must be registered within 48 hours of arriving on campus.
 Visitors may obtain short term parking permits for parking privileges on campus.
 For a more complete listing of college parking regulations see: Parking Regulations

 Students who lock themselves out of their rooms should request assistance from their RA.
 During evening hours, students may also contact the RA on duty within the building or area.
 Should no members of the Residence Life staff be available to help, Campus Safety may be called for assistance.
 Campus Safety will not respond to a lockout call in a particular location during the period of time each evening that residence hall staff are on duty in that building (7 p.m.-midnight Sundays through Thursdays and 7 p.m.- 2 a.m.
 Fridays and Saturdays).

 Students requiring Campus Safety assistance must bring their student ID to the Campus Safety Office in Wismer Hall for identification verification.
 This service is provided free for the first time.
 Additional lockouts may be assessed a nominal fee.